 On the more popular trails (Thousand Island Lake, Shadow Lake, Minaret Lake, etc.) camp fires are not permitted and camping is restricted to designated areas.
 On popular summer weekends the quota for permits may run out, so advance reservation is advised (fee apply).

 All year, depending on whether you want to climb on snow, ice, or bare rock.
 The Ritter Range peaks are composed principally of dark volcanic rocks, and are known to have much loose rock.
 For some, climbing on snow is preferred.
 During winter and spring the road beyond Minaret Summit is closed, so a longer approach is involved.
 The most popular climbing season is summer.

-in Ansel Adams Wilderness requires a permit.
+Back country camping in Ansel Adams Wilderness requires a permit.
 Camp fires are not allowed along most trails in this area, and camping location may be restricted (around Thousand Island Lake, Garnet Lake, Ediza Lake, etc.) See the Red Tape section.
 To protect your food from black bears, bear canisters are recommended.

 If you're approaching from Silver Lake trailhead, there are also many fee campgrounds along SR158, such as Silver Lake, Gull Lake, Reversed Creek, June Lake, etc. The village of June Lake has commercial lodging available.

 "Named in 1883 by Willard D. Johnson, topographer of the USGS, because he noticed cloud banners streaming from the summit."